ton-community/ton-docs/docs/develop/smart-contracts/learn/deployment.md

 # Deployment

-* Compile to ByteCode
+1. Compile to ByteCode
-* Wrap the bytecode to BoC
+2. Wrap the bytecode to BoC
-* Execute the message address destination
+3. Execute the message address destination
-* Top Up balance
+4. Top Up balance
-* Send BoC to destination address
+5. Send BoC to destination address
-* Check success in the explorer
+6. Check success in the explorer

+Let's take a look at each step in more detail.

 ### Compile to ByteCode
 Use the ton compilers to create bytecode from your smart contract code.